DHTMLX/docs-suite/docs/window/api/window_setsize_method.md

 @signature: {'setSize(width: number, height: number): void;'}

 @params:
-- width		number		the width of a window
+- `width: number` - the width of a window
-- height	number		the height of a window
+- `height: number` - the height of a window

 @example:
 dhxWindow.setSize(250, 250);